Laws of the Game - Small sided 4v4 Game

 Law 11 – Off-Side - There are no off-side.

 Law 12 – Fouls and Misconduct – per FIFA - Maintain safe playing conditions.
 Fouls may include slide tackling or kicking while on the ground.
+Not because kicking while on the ground is a foul, but may be dangerous play.
 These may be determined as dangerous play by the referee.

 No heading the ball.
 Intentional heading will result in an in-direct free kick (IDK) to the opposing team.

-Law 13 – Free Kicks – all free kicks are indirect.
+Law 13 & Law 14– Free Kicks – All free kicks are indirect and the opponents must be three (3) yards away from the ball before the kick is allowed.
+Any player may take the free Kick.
 A goal cannot be scored until the ball has been played or touched by a second player of either team.

 Law 15 – Throw-Ins - per FIFA - Over the head, both feet on the ground.
 Referee may grant a “do over” with providing some guidance on the proper technique of a throw-in.